 - Tragedy or Loss.
 Whether it’s a school shooting in the news, a local traffic accident or the death of a grandparent, teenagers are processing loss and death.
 Conversation-shifting questions can help your students move a conversation toward God.
 Encourage them to try thought-provoking questions like: “What do you think happens after you die?” or “Do you believe in heaven?”
 “What do you think it takes to get to heaven after you die? …Would it surprise you to know that Jesus taught that we can’t earn our way to heaven by living a good life?”

-3. Equip your students to share the gospel in a clear and compelling way.
+3. Equip your students to for youth outreach in a clear and compelling way.

 The acrostic is not intended to be a script that’s read, but rather, to provide the basic building blocks necessary for a clear and effective presentation of the message of salvation.
 So be sure your students understand that the key points should be woven into a conversation in a way that is relevant and meaningful for the situation at hand.